 Safest Boats For Long-term Cruising: Smaller Unsinkable Boat Or A Larger Boat?

 If you want to live aboard your boat or take it out for extensive journeys, you will have a difficult decision to make as to whether you want to go larger and sacrifice the unsinkable quality or stick to a smaller unsinkable boat.

 Where you intend to spend your evenings may help you to decide what kind of boat you want.
-If you’ll be going to the marina most nights, you probably won’t have trouble stocking up on new supplies every day and you’ll have the opportunity to stretch your legs.
+If you are going to the marina most nights, you probably won’t have trouble stocking up on new supplies every day, and you’ll have the opportunity to stretch your legs.

 Therefore, you will likely be able to get away with a smaller boat and still be very comfortable living aboard.
 Furthermore, you’ll pay less for slip space with a smaller boat.

 On the other hand, if you are anchoring out, you want all the supplies that you need for your trip at the beginning, so you’ll need more room for storage.